Leroy Neiman

 Neiman was fascinated with public events, and the way people presented themselves to the world—a quality that is notable even in this early painting of ballerinas.
 He was a well-known figure at many important public events of the late 20th century, including the Olympics and Super Bowl, where he created sketches from life to capture the moment.
 Countless magazines and books have published the work of this great American master.
 An archive of his work is kept in the Smithsonian Institution, revealing his seminal importance to American art and culture.

-If you have one you would like to have a appraised or sell please get in touch.
+If you have one you would like to have a appraised or sell please get free auction estimate.